frankf1957/OneFinity/README.md

 # Scripts and Tools for OneFinity Validators

-Here we will find scripts and tools to facilitate working with OneFinity nodes on the MultiversX blockchain network.
+Here we will find scripts and tools to facilitate working with OneFinity nodes on the OneFinity blockchain network.

 ## Getting started